Excessiveness/PracticeMod/README.md

 ##

 Once you download the mod, You need to enable it using the command `/pm on` In-game.
+(Or you can just press the keybind that comes with the mod)

 After running `/pm on`, A Rose red dye will spawn in your second hotbar, it won't affect your items in that spot.